basfora/milp_mespp/README.md

 python3 -m pip install python-igraph
 ```
 ### Installing gurobipy
-License and installation instructions [here](https://www.gurobi.com/documentation/9.0/quickstart_linux/index.html) <br />
+Gurobi License and installation instructions [here](https://www.gurobi.com/documentation/9.0/quickstart_linux/index.html) <br />
 > Important: changing default saving location of license file will cause errors.

-If you are using PyCharm, you might need to also run on PyCharm's terminal:
+To install gurobipy, run:
 ```
 cd path-to-folder/gurobi902/linux64/
 sudo python3 setup.py install
 ```
+> If you are using PyCharm, you might need to also run on PyCharm's terminal

 ## Troubleshooting

-Make sure things are working by running sim_fun.py (it will run the simulator with default values).
+Make sure things are working by running the run the simulator with default values.
+Run _core/sim_fun.py_.
 You should see this in the terminal (actual vertex numbers may vary):

 ```
 Planned path: